 Care should also be used in selecting harnesses for use with horizontal lifeline systems.
 Due to the HLL sag height, additional distance required for clearance when using horizontal lifeline systems is often the limiting factor in determining whether a HLL system can be used for a particular application.
-Harnesses with sewn down back pads can limit as much as 1 ft. of back pad slippage during fall arrest, giving additional clearance for safety.
 If the system will be used where a worker could encounter a head first free-fall, a non-secured back pad can slide down the webbing to the small of the back, allowing the worker to fall out of the harness through the top by allowing the harness straps to slip over the shoulders.
-For this reason, we recommend the use of full body, crossover or pullover type harness with sewn down or slip resistant back pads for all installations.
+For this reason, when head-first free-falls are possible we recommend the use of full body, crossover or pullover type harness with sewn down or slip resistant back pads for all installations.